Linquan County: History

 Linquan, called Shendi (沈地) in ancient times, has a history of three thousand years.
 The capital of Shen State (Early Zhou dynasty–c.500 BCE) was located in Linquan.
 The region was part of Pingyu County established in the 26th year of Qin Shihuang (221 BCE).
-Later it formed part of Fuyang Hou State established in the first year of Yongjian in the Eastern Han Dynasty (126 CE).
+Later it formed part of the fief held by the Marquis of Fuyang (富陽侯) established in the first year of Yongjian in the Eastern Han dynasty (126 CE).

 Imperial history

-After the Sui Dynasty unified China, Emperor Kaihuang established Shen Prefecture (瀋州; Shěn Zhōu) in third year of his reign (583 CE).
+After the Sui dynasty unified China, Emperor Kaihuang established Shen Prefecture (瀋州; Shěn Zhōu) in third year of his reign (583 CE).
 Baoxin County was abolished and divided into Xiyang County and Shenqiu County.
 In the first year of Tang Wude (618), Gaotang County was established in the southeast of this county.
 It was abandoned after six years and became part of Ruyin County.
 Meanwhile, the two counties of Xiyang and Shenqiu were abandoned and transferred to Ruyin County in the first year of Zhenguan (627).
 In the second year of Shenlong (706) the region was divided into Ruyin and Shenqiu Counties being administered by Yingzhou.
 During the Northern Song era (北宋; 4 February 960 – 20 March 1127) the area was under the jurisdiction of Shunchang prefecture (顺昌府) of Jingxibei Road.
 As per History of the Song Shunchang was captured by Jin during the Jin–Song Wars in 1140.
-At the beginning of the Ming Dynasty (from 1368), Shenqiu County status was abandoned and relegated to become Shenqiu Town (沈丘镇), under administration of Yingzhou and belonged to Fengyang Mansion (凤阳府).
+At the beginning of the Ming dynasty (from 1368), Shenqiu County status was abandoned and relegated to become Shenqiu Town (沈丘镇), under administration of Yingzhou and belonged to Fengyang Mansion (凤阳府).

-In 1667 Anhui Province was established by the Qing Dynasty and Shenqiu Town was under the jurisdiction of Yingzhou, Anhui Province.
+In 1667 Anhui Province was established by the Qing dynasty and Shenqiu Town was under the jurisdiction of Yingzhou, Anhui Province.
 In the 13th year of Yongzheng (1735), Yingzhou was promoted to a prefecture and the land was established as Fuyang Xixiang (阜阳西乡) in Fuyang County.
 The government was established at Yikou Bridge 驿口桥 (now Laoji 老集), while at Shenqiuji (沈丘集) an inspection department (设巡检司) was set up.